 National accreditation is also available but is most often used by for-profit universities.
 A degree from an accredited institution is a prerequisite for certification by the National Board of Certified Counselors (NBCC).

-Substance abuse counselors who opt to enter the job market upon graduation may be qualified to find employment in one of the following positions:
+Counselors that work with substance use disorders opt to enter the job market upon graduation may be qualified to find employment in one of the following positions:

 It’s worth noting that a bachelor’s degree in substance abuse counseling does not equal licensure.
 You’ll need to check with your state to find out what’s required in order for you to begin practicing as a licensed mental health professional.